makkus/inaugurate/README.rst

 *inaugurate*...

-- lets you install (mainly python, but potentially also other) applications and run them in the same go
+- lets you install (mainly Python, but potentially also other) applications and run them in the same go
 - can (optionally) delete itself and the application it bootstrapped after the command was executed
 - supports 'non-root'-permission installs (via conda_)
-- has no dependencies except for either ``curl`` or ``wget`` (and bzip2 when using *conda*)
+- has no dependencies except for either ``curl`` or ``wget`` (and ``bzip2`` when using *conda*)
-- creates seperate environments for each package it installs (either via python virtualenv or conda)
+- creates seperate environments for each package it installs (either via Python virtualenv or conda)
 - has it's own 'official' app_store_, or lets you use your own, local one
 - can be self-hosted
-- is easily customizable, so can be used for your own application for which you want to provide a bootstrap script for
+- is easily customizable, so can be used for your own application for which you want to provide a bootstrap script
 - supports Debian-, RedHat- based Linux distros, as well as Mac OS X
-- can, optionally, also install Mac OS X CommandLineTools for Xcode
+- can -- optionally -- also install Mac OS X CommandLineTools for Xcode

 Description
 -----------

 *inaugurate* was written for freckles_ to enable 'one-line' bootstrap of whole working environments.
-It turned out to be fairly easy to make it more generic, so it got its own project here. *inaugurate* (obviously) is not useful for simple cases where you just need to install an application, in 95% of all cases you can do that by just using your system package manager (``apt install the-package-you-want``).
+It turned out to be fairly easy to make it more generic, so it got its own project here. *inaugurate* (obviously) is not useful for simple cases where you just need to install an application.
+In 95% of all cases you can do that by just using your system package manager (``apt install the-package-you-want``).

 Some applications require a bit more effort to install (e.g. ansible_ using pip, although that is getting easier as well).
 While still being fairly trivial, you need to install some system dependencies, then, if you want to do it properly, create a virtualenv_ and ``pip install`` the package into it.
 Those are the cases where *inaugurate* is of some use as it can do those things automatically.

 The main reason for writing *inaugurate* was the aforementioned 'one-line' bootstrap though.
-Admittedly, I have no idea how often this can be of use for the general public, but I figure its a basic enough pattern that I haven't seen implemented elsewhere (yet -- also I might not have looked well enough), at least not in a generic fashion, so I imagine there are a few situations where it will make sense.
+Admittedly, I have no idea how often this can be of use for the general public, but I figure its a basic enough pattern that I haven't seen implemented elsewhere (yet -- also I might not have looked well enough), at least not in a generic fashion.
+So I figured I might as well polish it a bit and put it up for other people to have a look.
+I imagine there are a few situations where it will make sense.
 You'll know it when you see it, sorta thing.

 Usage